suyuan32/simple-admin-doc/src/guide/quick-start/extra/2-api_init_code.md

   goctls extra init_code [flags]

 Flags:
   -h, --help                  help for init_code
   -m, --model_name string     The model name, it should be camelcase, such as StudentInfo -o, --output string         The output path, the project's root directory  (default ".")
-  -s, --style string        The file naming format, see [https://github.com/zeromicro/go-zero/blob/master/tools/goctl/config/readme.md] (default "go_zero")
+  -n, --service_name string   Service name，such as "Core" (default "Other") -s, --style string          The file naming format, see [https://github.com/zeromicro/go-zero/blob/master/tools/goctl/config/readme.md] (default "go_zero")
   -t, --target string         The target type, now support core and other
 ```

 ### Console generation preview